Scholarship Program Descriptions & Applications

-The Ohio Board of Regents Choose Ohio First Program available for students seeking a bachelor degree in the STEMM disciplines (Science, Technology, Engineering, Mathematics, and Medicine).
+The Ohio Board of Regents Choose Ohio First Scholarship is available for students seeking a bachelor’s degree in the STEMM disciplines (Science, Technology, Engineering, Mathematics, and Medicine).
 Franklin University's Computer Science (CS) and Management Information Sciences (MIS), Information Technology (ITEC), Information Security (ISEC), and Web Development (WEBD) programs have been approved for this competitive scholarship which will be funded jointly by the Ohio Board of Regents and Franklin University.